peermetrics/sdk-js/README.md

                 peerMetrics.addSdkIntegration({
 					janus: {
                         plugin: pluginHandle, // mandatory
-                        serverId: '', // string, mandatory, an ID for this SFU server
+                        serverId: '', // string, optional, an ID for this SFU server (default: janus-sfu-server)
-                        serverName: '' // string, optional, a more readable name for this server }
+                        serverName: '' // string, optional, a more readable name for this server (default: Janus SFU Server) }
                 })